WISDOM: OWSD programme for displaced women scientists

 Video introducing OWSD WISDOM: transformative higher education for refugee women in STEM

 At the heart of WISDOM is a new model of South–South cooperation.
 OWSD works directly with selected universities in host countries that have large numbers of displaced people - currently Jordan, Türkiye, and Uganda – to co-develop a framework that not only supports the scholars but also strengthens the host institutions themselves.
+This ensures that countries in the Global South can continue to prosper with the talents of displaced students and researchers from the region.

-Each programme iteration includes a Capacity Building component to enhance the institution’s ability to respond to gender-specific and protection-related needs, ensuring displaced students are met with inclusive policies, trained staff, and effective support systems.
+Each Master's programme includes a Capacity Building component to enhance the institution’s ability to respond to gender-specific and protection-related needs, ensuring displaced students are met with inclusive policies, trained staff, and effective support systems.

 A student Network Building component which includes mentorship, community engagement, and long-term planning – further empowers scholars and prepares them for life after graduation.